yhoogstrate/fuma/README.md

 | FOO2       | BAR2        |                  | TID_A=chr4:66-77
 | DOX1       | BOX5        | UID_B=chr5:85-95 | TID_B=chr5:88-99

-Because certain tools may predict multiple fusions with the same left- and right genes, FuMa merges duplicates.
+Because the tools may predict multiple fusions with the same left- and right genes, FuMa merges duplicates.
 In case we observe a duplicate, we simply print BOTH values delimited with a comma:

 | Left Genes | Right Genes | FusionMap